When will Apple release a new Mac mini in the UK? And what new features and design changes can we expect from the updated Mac mini in 2016?

 (Of course, it isn't always that simple.
 Apple used to update the mini more frequently; before 2012 there were new models in 2009 (twice!), 2010 and 2011, and the more optimistic among Macworld's staff had expected Apple to announce a new Mac mini in the autumn of 2015, possibly alongside the new iMac with 4K Retina display, or at the same time as the El Capitan launch.
 But those opportunities have been and gone.)

 One popular theory for a while was that the new Mac mini might make an appearance at WWDC 2016, which started on 13 June 2016 - but in the event, Apple didn't announce any new Macs at all.
-(Although Mac fans can console themselves with all the news about the forthcoming macOS Sierra operating system, and what that means for your current machine.
-You can install macOS Sierra on your Mac mini right now, if it's a 2010 model or later, but you'll need a developer account.)
+(Although Mac fans can console themselves with all the news about the macOS Sierra operating system, and what that means for your current machine.
+You can install macOS Sierra on your Mac mini right now, if it's a 2010 model or later.)

 We're looking forward to the next Mac mini update, not least because Apple has added new Skylake Intel processors to its laptops and desktops, leaving the Mac mini in the dust.
 In fact, the next generation of Intel chips is due near the end of 2016 - they're called Kaby Lake - and it's possible that the new Mac mini could feature processors from this batch.
 But we're getting ahead of ourselves.
 We'll talk about processors, and other specs, in a later section of this article.